From High School to Flight School

 Many kids right out of high school have no idea what comes next, but some actually do.
 The dream to fly airplanes is within reach for aviation enthusiasts, and with the inclusion of student loans for private flight schools that once were only available to college-bound students, going from high school to flight school has never been easier.

-Financial Aid packages for a Part 141 accredited flight-training course, like the one we offer from Wells Fargo, will put you on a track to flying in fewer hours, which means shorter training time and less money.
+Financial Aid packages for a Part 141 accredited flight-training course, like the one we offer from Sallie Mae, will put you on a track to flying in fewer hours, which means shorter training time and less money.
 A generous repayment waiting period that begins 6 months after you graduate ensures that you are making money flying before any loans are due.

 People going to flight school have a common bond that ensures both a fun and rewarding post-high school experience.
 Making new friends and joining up with like-minded aviators is the hallmark of flight training, and there's never a shortage of stuff to discover and talk about when you're flying airplanes.